-Be "on top of the world" with these mountaintop summit hikes in western North Carolina near Asheville with panoramic views of the mountains and valleys.
-Find hikes for all fitness levels, from easy to strenuous.
+Be "on top of the world" with these mountaintop summit hikes in the western North Carolina mountains near Asheville with panoramic views of the mountains and valleys.
+Find hikes for all fitness levels, from easy to strenuous in the Blue Ridge and Great Smoky Mountains.
 The above photo is sunrise atop Craggy Pinnacle along the Blue Ridge Parkway.
 Here are some hiking tips:

 - Take a picnic, but leave no trace!

 - Watch the weather forecast for clear days with better views.

 - Since many of these hikes are a much higher elevation than most of our cities and towns, except color temperatures.
 For instance, the top of Mt Mitchell is often 15-20 degrees cooler than the city of Asheville.

 - Often, an early morning hike is the most awe inspiring with lifting fog and the rising sun.
 How about a breakfast picnic!

 - Take water since all of these hikes are uphill.

 - Wear sunscreen since you'll want to spend some time up top to soak in the views.

 - See our Waterfall & Hiking Safety Tips before you hit the trail.